Urobotos/Sandworm/README.md

 <br>

 ### 🔌 Remote Power Control via Relay:
-A complete setup guide by `@tinntbg`, with more wiring options, can be found in his Github repository:
+A complete setup guide by `tinntbg`, with more wiring options, can be found in his Github repository:
 [Auto Power Off Klipper](https://github.com/tinntbg/auto-power-off-klipper) <br>

 To enable relay-based power control, add the following to your `moonraker.conf` file:<br>